eltonjfc/pbee/README.md

 ## Overview
-PBEE (Protein Binding Energy Estimator) is an easy-to-use pipeline written in Python3 that use a ML model based on Rosetta descriptors (52 features) to predict the free energy of binding of protein-protein complexes.
+PBEE (**P**rotein **B**inding **E**nergy **E**stimator) is an easy-to-use pipeline written in Python3 that use a ML model based on Rosetta descriptors to predict the free energy of binding of protein-protein complexes.

-In general, the pipeline works as follows:
+The pipeline works as follows:
 - **-\-ipdb** receives the structure of the complex(es) in pdb format;
 - **-\-partner1** and **-\-partner2** receives the chain ID of the binding partners;
-- run the pre- and post-processing stages and returns the free energy of binding of the complex(es) calculated by the ML model.
+- PBEE runs the pre- and post-processing stages and returns the free energy of binding of the complex(es) calculated by the ML model.

 The PBEE workflow is shown below: